 The average temperature is 29°C across most of Portugal, though it can still get much hotter than that.
-Lisbon sees averages of 28°C, and the sea hits a pretty decent 20°C. The Algarve is very, very busy in August, with vacationers from across Europe (and beyond), as well as locals, hitting the best spots.
-In what is basically the height of the summer season, the beaches will be packed with people.
+Lisbon sees averages of 28°C, and the sea hits a pretty decent 20°C. The Algarve is very busy in August, with vacationers from across Europe (and beyond), as well as locals, hitting the best spots.
+The beaches will be packed with people in what is basically the height of the summer season.

 There’s not really much chance of rain for Portugal in August, which is a plus.
 Long days mean seaside sunsets and warm evenings.
 It’s a great time to visit Portugal, if a little busy.

 While things start to cool off a little in September, it’s still by no means cold in Portugal this month.
 It’s actually one of the best times to visit Portugal: top tourist sights and beaches are much quieter.
 You could even get a good deal on accommodation since September is out of season.

 Temperatures are, on average, hovering around 26°C in September, but the Algarve is still nice ‘n’ warm.
 Winds, however, are picking up on the Atlantic Coast, making chilling on the beach less fun; but the sea temperatures are still 20°C, so it’s a good time for watersports.
 Even though it’s getting more rainy in Lisbon, evening temperatures are still warm.